dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 made [Anki](https://apps.ankiweb.net/) cards for the bits that I wanted to commit to memory.

-There were a lot of deprecated elements that I only skimmed through, and I didn't bother to take notes for those.
-But there were still dozens of standard elements and attributes that were totally new to me.
+There were many deprecated elements that I only skimmed through, and I didn't bother to take notes for those.
+But there were still dozens of standardized elements and attributes that were totally new to me.

-I didn't intend to come out of this experience as a master of HTML.
-I still have to apply what I've learned to actual websites.
-But I find it useful just to be aware of what is out there.
-Even though I can't recall all the details about using a `picture` element, I know it exists now, I can always look up the relevant details later during implementation.
+I didn't intend to come out of this experience as a master of HTML, and I still have to apply what I've learned.
+But I find it useful just to be aware of what is available.
+Even though I can't recall all the details about using a `picture` element, I know it exists now, and I can always look up the relevant details later during implementation.
 It's a categorical difference from not being aware of it at all and using `img` everywhere because I don't know any better.

 ## What I Learned

 The [address](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/address)
-element is for contact information, not just physical, mailing addresses.
+element is for contact information, not just physical mailing addresses.

 ## Conclusion

-It was easy to feel confident about HTML after doing web development for several years, but there was tremendous value in going back to learn it in a more rigorous manner.
+It was easy to feel confident with HTML after doing web development for several years, but I found plenty of value in going back to learn it in a more rigorous manner.
 While I still think learning by doing is highly effective, this experience has made me want to go back and learn other things with a bottom up approach.